 What did you want to be when you were growing up?
 Either an astronaut or a professional athlete.

 What do you want to be now that you are grown up?
-To be a good husband, father and now, more recently, a grandfather is foundational.
+To be a good father and grandfather is foundational.
 At Goodwill, my goal each day is to be an innovative finance leader that vigorously contributes to helping our team and our clients succeed economically, which will enable our mission efforts to grow and thrive over time.

 What does it mean to you to be employed?
 It’s the satisfaction of contributing your own experience and skills in a very meaningful way to a very meaningful cause, which is accompanied by having economic viability for my family and to also support others in need.
 To me, there is great dignity in having employment that truly comes from the inherent value in every worthy task that needs to be performed.
 I also work alongside some terrific leaders and team members, which makes it even better!

 Anything else about you we should know?
-I have a wonderful wife, Dana, who is incredibly supportive to all that I do.
-We have a son and a daughter who is married to an Air Force officer and they have two beautiful children.
+The family I shared with my late wife, Dana, is incredibly supportive to all that I do.
+I have a daughter who is married to an Air Force officer with two beautiful grandchildren who reside in Texas.
+I also have a stepson in the KC area as well.
 My father was a minister and I learned early on from both parents the value of having a strong faith, giving service to others and to have a genuine appreciation for each individual no matter their ability, ethnicity, economic standing or the like.
-Tennis is my favorite sport these days and the KU Jayhawks have my collegiate level loyalty!
+I enjoy playing tennis regularly and running or working out for pastimes.
+The KU Jayhawks have my collegiate sports attention.